-PIC is not currently considering films for Pacific Heartbeat 2019, season eight.
-However, if you have a film you'd like us to consider for 2020, season nine, please continue to read through this section and follow the instructions on the How to Apply page.
+PIC is now currently considering films for Pacific Heartbeat 2020, season nine.
+If you have a finished film you'd like us to consider, please continue to read through this section and follow the instructions on the How to Apply page.

 Pacific Heartbeat is a nationally distributed public television series produced by PIC in partnership with PBS Hawaiʻi and is presented and distributed by Boston-based American Public Television.
 It is an unprecedented collection of critically acclaimed documentaries centered on the Pacific Islander experience.
 From revealing exposes to rousing musical performances, the series features a diverse array of programs intended to draw viewers into the heart and soul of Pacific Island culture.